5.

 ΔWθ [m·s-1] deviation of tangential component of relative velocity at rotor outlet caused by opposite circulation.

+Opposite circulation in effect reduces the value of the Euler work due to the unfavourable change in the tangential component of the velocity W and hence V at the rotor outlet.
 A quantity called the slip coefficient is used to predict the effect of the opposite circulation on the Euler work.
 The slip is defined separately for the turbine stages (Figure 10) and for the working machine stages (Figure 11).

 Definition of slip coefficient of radial cetripetal turbine